 - People should have convenient access to a public healthcare facility which is functional and implements comprehensive health programmes with adequate providers, drugs and equipment. - Health facilities and services must be of good quality and available to everyone without any discrimination.
-Nobody should be refused treatment on the basis of religion, caste, economic status, gender, etc. - Health services should be affordable for all.

-Community should have information about the available services irrespective of their caste/class/religion/sex.
+Nobody should be refused treatment on the basis of religion, caste, economic status, gender, sexual orientation and place of residence etc. - Health services should be affordable for all. - Community should have information about the available services irrespective of their caste/class/religion/sex and where they live.
 They should be aware about their entitlements from the Public Health System.